adammoss/montepython_public/README.rst

 When using *Monte Python* in a publication, please acknowledge the code by citing the following paper.
-If you used *Class*, *MultiNest*, *PolyChord* or *Cosmo Hammer*, you should also cite the original works. you should also cite the original works.
+If you used *Class*, *MultiNest*, *PolyChord* or *Cosmo Hammer*, you should also cite the original works.

 Please also cite the relevant papers for each likelihood used: as of v3.0 we have a list of references for all likelihoods in the first of the papers below.
+In the future the list will be maintained on the official `Monte Python website
-Otherwise, this information can often be found in the .data file of the likelihood folder.
+<https://brinckmann.github.io/montepython_public/>`_.
+Otherwise, this information can
+often be found in the .data file of the likelihood folder.

 In order to encourage people to both develop and share likelihoods with the com- munity, to the benefit of all users, we optionally encourage users to cite the